Making a difference for Māori health

 Our role, in addition to liaison with non-Māori, is working with Māori to assist and to strengthen whānau, hapū and iwi.

-Community and Public Health works in Māori settings such as Marae, Kura and Kohanga Reo, to develop Māori communities, so that they are able to make their own healthy choices, to create their own healthy environments.
+Community and Public Health works in Māori settings such as Marae, Kura and Kohanga Reo, to develop Māori communities.
+This so that they are able to make their own healthy choices, and create their own healthy environments.

 Community and Public Health have a valuable role in contributing at a population level to ‘living healthy lifestyles’, ‘participating fully in society’ and ‘confidently participating in te ao Māori’.